 The information below is taken from the CDC Wonder website.
-Their data is provided for years1999 through 2019.*
+Their data is provided for years 1999 through 2021.*

 10 Year US Total Deaths:

 2021 Total Deaths: 47,744

 10 Year US Suicide Deaths:

 2012 Homicide Deaths: 11,622

 10 YRS. - OHIO FIREARM DEATHS

 10 Year Ohio Total Deaths: